kyehyukahn/scp-prototype/README.md

-# ISAAC Consensus Protocol
+# SCP Prototype

-Official implementation of ISAAC protocol based on the consensus model of mFBA
+Stellar Consensus Protocol Prototyp

 ## Notice

-**This is not a repository for running a node.
-This is only a proof of concept for BOSCoin's ISAAC consensus protocol.
-Feel free to test.**
+**This is not a repository for running a node. just on implementation.**

 ## Installation